Sacral Chakra

 16_Sacral Chakra - Water - Icosahedron

-The sacral chakra connects us with the element of water.
-Our body is roughly 75% water, without water we would survive for only three days.
+Our body is roughly 75% water, without water we can only survive for three days.
+Earth’s surface is 71% covered in water, which supports all life in earth.
 In essence, water is life.

-In the practice of Feng Shui, the elements of wind and water are in constant opposition to each other yet they come together to form Chi, or life force energy.
-Water represents the essence of creative desire.
+In the practice of Feng Shui, the elements of wind and water are in constant opposition to each other yet they come together in harmony to form Chi, or life force energy.
+This life-force energy is universal and all-encompassing.

 “In the world there is nothing more submissive and weak than water.
 Yet for attacking that which is hard and strong nothing can surpass it.” – Lao Tzu